Energy-based Surprise Minimization for Multi-Agent Value Factorization: Energy-based Surprise Minimization

 \subsection{The Surprise Minimization Objective}

-Firstly, we formulate the energy-based objective consisting of surprise as a function of states $s$, joint actions $u$ and deviation $\sigma$ within states for each agent $a$.
+Firstly, we formulate the energy-based objective consisting of surprise as a function of states $s$, joint actions $u$ and standard deviations $\sigma$ within states for each agent $a$.
 We call this function as the surprise value function $V_{surp}^{a}(s,u,\sigma)$ which serves as a mapping from agent and environment dynamics to surprise.
 We then define an energy operator presented in \autoref{eq:2} which sums the free energy across all agents.

 We make use of the Mellowmax operator \cite{mellowmax} as our energy operator.
 The energy operator is similar to the SQL energy formulation \cite{sql} where the energy across different actions is evaluated.
 In our case, inference is carried out across all agents with actions as prior variables.
-However, in the special case of using an EBM as a $Q$-function, the EMIX objective reduces to the SQL objective (details in the supplementary material).
+However, in the special case of using an EBM as a $Q$-function, the EMIX objective reduces to the SQL objective.
+We direct the curious reader to \autoref{sc:connection} for details on connection between SQL and our energy formulation.

 Our choice of the energy operator is based on its unique mathematical properties which result in better convergence.
 Of these properties, the most useful result is that the energy operator forms a contraction on the surprise value function indicating a guaranteed minimization of surprise within agents.
 This is formally stated in Theorem \autoref{one}.
-Proof of Theorem \autoref{one} can be found in the supplementary material. \begin{customthm}{1} Given a surprise value function $V^{a}_{surp}(s,u,\sigma) \forall a \in N$, the energy operator $\mathcal{T}V^{a}_{surp}(s,u,\sigma)=\log \sum_{a=1}^{N} \exp{(V^{a}_{surp}(s,u,\sigma))}$ forms a contraction on $V^{a}_{surp}(s,u,\sigma)$. \end{customthm} The energy-based surprise minimization objective can then be formulated by simply adding the approximated energy-based surprise to the initial Bellman objective as expressed below.
+We defer proof of Theorem \autoref{one} to \autoref{sc:proofs}. \begin{customthm}{1} Given a surprise value function $V^{a}_{surp}(s,u,\sigma) \forall a \in N$, the energy operator $\mathcal{T}V^{a}_{surp}(s,u,\sigma)=\log \sum_{a=1}^{N} \exp{(V^{a}_{surp}(s,u,\sigma))}$ forms a contraction on $V^{a}_{surp}(s,u,\sigma)$. \end{customthm} The energy-based surprise minimization objective can then be formulated by simply adding the approximated energy-based surprise to the initial Bellman objective as expressed below.